yousefalaqra/react-native/README.md

 # react-native

-I've created this project (my first react native app), to learn more about react-native so i would be able to build native cross-platform mobile application for IOS and Android.<h2/>
+I've created this project (my first react native app), to learn more about react-native so i would be able to build native cross-platform mobile application for IOS and Android

-<h2>Currently, the project contains the following (I'll keep adding more features):
+<h2>Currently, the project contains the following (I'll keep adding more features):<h2/>

 -Text input to enable the user to insert a place